hoanhan101/gray/_posts/2019-07-17-millionaire-fastlane.md

     - Do what you love is bullshit because it doesn’t make money and it endangers the love.
     - No one cares about your desire or dream but what your business can do for them.
     - Add values to their lives, help them, educate them:
-      - Make them feel better, look better (health, nutrition, clothing, makeup)
+      - Make them feel better, look better (health, nutrition, clothing, makeup).
-      - Give them security (housing, safety, health)
+      - Give them security (housing, safety, health).
-      - Raise a positive emotion (love, happiness, laughter, confidence)
+      - Raise a positive emotion (love, happiness, laughter, confidence).
-      - Satisfy appetites (from food to sex)
+      - Satisfy appetites (from food to sex).
     - Instead of chasing money, chase needs.
   - Entry:
     - Easy entry creates high competitions and high traffic.